WebOrigami/docs/scrap/graphs.md

 ## Visualize a folder as a graph

 The `src/public` folder contains the material that will become your public-facing About Us site.
 The hierarchical structure of file system folders lends itself well to representation as a graph.
-Graph Origami includes tools that let you visualize graphs such as folders in your browser.
+Web Origami includes tools that let you visualize graphs such as folders in your browser.

 <span class="tutorialStep"></span> In the browser preview, add `.svg` to the URL you are previewing.
 (Glitch users: do this in the fake address bar above the preview window.
 Glitch tries hard to prevent you from navigating to a page that starts with a period, so you'll need to either the type the `svg` part and then add a `.` at the beginning, or cut-and-paste the text `.svg` into the address bar.)